fxdgear/pyconcz2017/notes.markdown

   py36: commands succeeded
 ```

+## Docker
+Pros:
+    * Tests will run in a production like environment
+    * Tests will run in Parallel
+    * tests infa is portable
+    * only requirement is that Docker is installed.

-Docker cons:
+cons:
-	require X different dockerfiles for each environment you want to test
+	* requires a different dockerfile for each environment you want to test
+    * getting test output data needs some some processing